mohammadahmadi1395/Task_Management/README.md

 # Task_Management
 This project is for python course in Kateb university in Kabul

-Steps of installation
+Step of installation :

 1- clone the project
-put this code on you terminal and hit enter:
+In terminal :
 ```
 git clone https://github.com/mohammadahmadi1395/Task_Management.git
 ```

 2- install requirements
-on Task_Management folder write this line on terminal
+Terminal
 ```
 pip3 install virtualenv
 virtualenv .venv